sourcegraph/deploy-sourcegraph/new/components/README.md

 # Component - ready to use

-All components in this directory are all functional as they are pre-configured for different purposes and do not require additional configurations to be used as a component.
+All components in this directory are all functional and do not require additional configurations as they were already pre-configured for different purposes.

 Do not make any custom changes to the components in this folder.